abysswarrior/packend/README.md

 </p>

 # About Packend
-**Packend** is a free and open-source Website that gather latest python backend jobs around the world, created by the _Django_.
+**Packend** is a free and open-source Website that gather latest python backend jobs in the Netherlands, made by the _Django_ framework.

 # Live Demo